 - Valentine Dyall, best known as the Black Guardian.

-- One early example is also a brutal aversion; "Duke Valentino" was one of the titles of Cesare Borgia, who wouldn't even fit into the villainous use of this trope. since he was a straight-up Magnificent Bastard.
+- One early example is also an aversion; "Duke Valentino" was one of the titles of Cesare Borgia, who wouldn't even fit into the villainous use of this trope. since he was a straight-up Magnificent Bastard.